mykalamos/Programming/Closures.md

 ## Summary

 - A closure is a function that captures variables from its surrounding scope.
-- C# handles closures by promoting captured variables to a hidden class.
+- C# handles closures by promoting captured variables to a hidden class -> Heap allocation

 - Be cautious with closures in loops — use a temporary variable when needed.